kt3k/node-saku/README.md

     go build -v -i main.go
 ```

-The above defines the task `build`, which has description `Build the go binary.`.
-It has two commands `echo Starting build go binary` and `go build -v -i main.go` and they runs in sequence.
+The above defines the task `build`, which has the description `Build the go binary.`.
+It has two commands `echo Starting build go binary` and `go build -v -i main.go` and they run in sequence.

 ## Parallel execution

 `saku` command has `-p, --parallel` option.
-You can run task in parallel like the below:
+You can run tasks in parallel like the below:

 ```
 saku -p watch-js run-server